DBS Retention Report

 West Virginia 3 months room temperature

-Arizona 3 months - specimens of interest or positive may be kept indefinitely Room Temperature
+Arizona 3 months - specimens of interest or positive may be kept without demographic information for QA/QC and training purposes Room Temperature.
+Abnormal and true positive samples are kept in freezer with desiccant pack

 Alaska 3 years Testing lab stores securely for 1 month at room temp then returned to AK for remaining time, securely, at room temp then destroyed.